laumonfort/RickandMortyApp/README.md

 # Rick and Morty App (SwiftUI)

 - This is an app using the Rick and Morty API: https://rickandmortyapi.com/
-- Written in SwiftUI to display the characters from the show:
+- Written in SwiftUI to display the characters from the show.
+- Follows the MVVM (Model-View-ViewModel) architecture pattern, which helps to separate concerns and maintain a clean, scalable code.

 **App visualization:**